simon-v/bchinfo.org/en/full-node.md

 {{installFinished}}

-#### Bitcoin Core Daemon {#win8-daemon}
+#### Bitcoin Cash Node Daemon {#win8-daemon}
 {:.no_toc}

-To start Bitcoin Core daemon, first open a command window: press the Windows key (`⊞ Win`) and type "cmd".
+To start Bitcoin Cash Node daemon, first open a command window: press the Windows key (`⊞ Win`) and type "cmd".
 Choose the option labeled "Command Prompt".

 ![Running cmd](/img/full-node/en-win8-running-cmd.png)

-If you installed Bitcoin Core into the default directory, type the following at the command prompt:
+If you installed Bitcoin Cash Node into the default directory, type the following at the command prompt:

     C:\Program Files\Bitcoin\daemon\bitcoind

-Bitcoin Core daemon should start.
-To interact with Bitcoin Core daemon, you will use the command `bitcoin-cli` (Bitcoin command line interface).
-If you installed Bitcoin Core into the default location, type the following at the command prompt to see whether it works:
+Bitcoin Cash Node daemon should start.
+To interact with Bitcoin Cash Node daemon, you will use the command `bitcoin-cli` (Bitcoin command line interface).
+If you installed Bitcoin Cash Node into the default location, type the following at the command prompt to see whether it works:

     C:\Program Files\Bitcoin\daemon\bitcoin-cli getblockchaininfo